The Great Lie: Production

 After completing The Letter, Bette Davis vacationed in New Hampshire, and upon her return to Hollywood she was offered the role of Maggie Peterson in The Great Lie.
 "I wasn't very excited about it," she later recalled, but fan mail urging her to play a nice role for a change of pace prompted her to accept.
 "Maggie was one of the few times I played a character basically like myself off the screen," she said.
-The chance to play a sympathetic character was appealing as fan mail had been universally calling for her to be "nice."
+The chance to play a sympathetic character was appealing because fan mail had been universally calling for her to be "nice."